You Can Buy Recreational Cannabis In CT Starting Tuesday. Here's What You Should Know

-Recreational cannabis sales to adults in Connecticut will begin on Tuesday and here's what you need to know.
+Recreational cannabis sales to adults in Connecticut is beginning Tuesday and here's what you need to know.

 The cannabis industry is estimated to bring in $73 million in state revenue by 2026.
 All adults 21 and over will be able to start purchasing products starting Tuesday at 10 a.m.